Lumens for Garage (Per Square Foot) Calculator + 8 Superb Tips

 How Many Lumens Do I Need for Garage Lighting?

-The lumens required to light up any space is calculated by multiplying the area (square feet) by the brightness level required (lumens per square foot).
+The lumens for garage lights are calculated by multiplying the garage area (square feet) by the brightness level required (lumens per square foot).

-2. The brightness level, calculated as lumens for garage (per square foot) need not be the same in every part of the garage.
-Quite obviously, you do not want the storage area in your garage to be the as bright as the workshop area.
+- The brightness level, calculated as lumens for the garage (per square foot) need not be the same in every part of the garage.
+You do not need the storage area in your garage to be as bright as the workshop area.

-3. For the same lighting technology, more brightness requirement will translate into more initial and operating cost.
+- For the same lighting technology, more brightness requirements will translate into more initial and operating costs.

 How Is Lighting Classified?